- Excellent typing experience

 The M500 and its main rival, the Logitech, are similar – the G610 Orion is also missing USB ports, a wrist-rest, RGB lighting and macro keys, although it does have a volume roller.
 It also has only 26-key rollover.

 To get some of those extra features you’ll need to spend a little more for the £110 QPAD MK-90.
 That keyboard does include USB ports, RGB lighting and a wrist-rest, but it doesn’t have CherryMX keys and it isn’t as sturdy either.
-That makes it a better option if you value extra features over typing experience.
+That makes it a better option if you value extra features over the typing experience.

 Related: Best Gaming Headsets